Business License in Switzerland

 - You would then need to get approval from the relevant medical authorities form the canton or state that you wish to practice.

-Once you have secured the licence, the next step is to become a member of the Swiss Medical Association.
+Once you have secured the license, the next step is to become a member of the Swiss Medical Association.
 This is not compulsory although most of the medical practitioners are members of this association.
+You may want to know also about small business ideas in Switzerland.